Search This Blog

 Sam is Sam, he's both that kind shy threatened guy and that evil egocentrical bitch.

-I just love Sam for being Sam and I'm not sure there's a real reason to that.
+I just love Sam for being Sam.

 And I hope that all of you are able to find your Sam and to express it the way I do.
 That's how I wanna conclude this post.